javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 ### indexOf/lastIndexOf and includes

-The methods [arr.indexOf](mdn:js/Array/indexOf), [arr.lastIndexOf](mdn:js/Array/lastIndexOf) and [arr.includes](mdn:js/Array/includes) have the same syntax and do essentially the same as their string counterparts, but operate on items instead of characters:
+The methods [arr.indexOf](mdn:js/Array/indexOf) and [arr.includes](mdn:js/Array/includes) have the similar syntax and do essentially the same as their string counterparts, but operate on items instead of characters:

 - `arr.indexOf(item, from)` -- looks for `item` starting from index `from`, and returns the index where it was found, otherwise `-1`.
-- `arr.lastIndexOf(item, from)` -- same, but looks for from right to left.
 - `arr.includes(item, from)` -- looks for `item` starting from index `from`, returns `true` if found.

+Usually these methods are used with only one argument: the `item` to search.
+By default, the search is from the beginning.

 For instance: